Authored by the expert who managed and guided the team behind the Mexico Property Pack

 Sources: 2025 Vision for Mexico City on Climate Change

-2) Residential properties in Mexico City are gaining high-speed internet access, increasing 12% annually through 2026
+3) Residential properties in Mexico City with high-speed internet are expected to grow by 12% annually through 2026

 The number of homes in Mexico City with high-speed internet is expected to grow by 12% each year until 2026.